Open to applications beginning October 1st (or next business day).

 Being an entrepreneur is about more than just starting a business or two, it is about having attitude and the drive to succeed in business.
 All successful entrepreneurs have a similar way of thinking and possess several key personal qualities that make them so successful in business.
 This course will help students instil confidence in their ideas, develop presentation skills, develop a business and marketing plan, create a pitch on the fly for a new project, explore possible funding options and demystify venture capital opportunities.

-A practicum is designed to provide the student with hands-on practical experience in industry.
-The practicum will be an eight-week (minus one day), non-paid work experience, arranged by the program head, in conjunction with the student, while noting their particular skillset.
-The practicum will provide a safe environment for the BCIT student to expand their existing knowledge while gaining new skills, gain practical experience in becoming part of a team, and develop the experience and confidence necessary for today’s workplace.
-Ideally, the student will be able to significantly contribute to the business by applying their skills.
-At the completion of the practicum, on the Friday of the eighth week, students will return to BCIT to present a practicum report detailing their real-world experiences.
-Prerequisite: Completion of all courses in Terms 1, 2, 3 and 4.
+The practicum provides the student with hands-on practical experience in industry.
+It will be an eight-week (minus one day), non-paid work experience.
+While noting their skillset, students are responsible to find, apply and secure an approved, practicum opportunity in a relevant field such as, digital arts, marketing, advertising, or web and mobile development.
+Eligible practicum opportunities offered by industry will also be shared with the students for their consideration.
+The practicum will provide a real-life working environment for the BCIT student to expand his or her existing knowledge while gaining new skills, practical experience in becoming part of a team, and developing the experience and confidence necessary for employment in today’s workplace.
+Ideally, the student will be able to measurably contribute to the business by applying their skills.
+At the completion of the practicum, on Friday of the eighth week, students will return to BCIT to present a practicum report detailing their real-world experiences.
+Prerequisite: Completion of all courses in Levels 1, 2, 3 and 4.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.